 Setting Up Your Account Limit

-Setting your spending limit allows controlling your ad costs.
+Setting your spending limit allows for the control of your ad costs.
 You don’t have to spend more than you’re willing to.
 So you set the limit, and once your ad runs and reaches this limit, it’s paused until you remove the limit or raise it.

 Setting your ad spending limit is extremely useful when you’re working with an agency.
 You want to make sure the agency or the consultant you hire won’t be spending more than the agreed amount.